ssreekaran/Joke-Bot/README.md

 # Joke-Bot

 This bot uses an API I found online that tells jokes based on commands that it reads from the channels it's in, and if you say a sad word.
 The bot uses Replits database to store the custom jokes added by users.
+It also creates a web server because Replit runs web servers for an hour after there is no activity in the background and with an the help of Uptimerobot, I am able to ping the webserver every 30 minutes, so it is up indefinitely.

 A list of commands are as follows:
 $commands: lists all the commands